BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

       * By default, all specified enchantments are required.
 If you want to check if the item contains a matching enchantment (and/or more enchants), add `enchants-containing` argument to the instruction string.
 Each specified enchantment will be required on the item by default unless you prefix its name with `none-`(3).
-!!! warning
-    **Do not use `none-` prefix unless you're using `enchants-containing` argument**, or else it doesn't make any sense and will break the check!

 * `unbreakable` - This makes the item unbreakable.
    You can specify it as either `unbreakable` or `unbreakable:true` to require an item to be unbreakable.